How to Actually Socialize Your Puppy

 “Aren’t puppies supposed to stay at home until their vaccines are completed?”

-The American Society of Veterinary Behaviorists has issued a position statement this dilemma.
+The American Society of Veterinary Behaviorists has issued a position statement on this dilemma.
 Their opinion is that the behavioral risks associated with keeping your pup home until his vaccines are finished far outweigh the health risks posed by careful socialization outside the home.

-Be smart about where you take your pup, and he should stay healthy.
+Be smart about where you take your pup, and he should stay healthy:

 DO visit stores that aren’t as well known for being dog-friendly (like Academy and Hobby Lobby)

-Do NOT visit parks or pet stores
+Do NOT visit dog parks or pet stores

 Do NOT let your dog meet dogs you do not know

-DO monitor his stool and overall health for signs of illness
+DO monitor his stool and overall health for signs of illness (lethargy, vomiting, loose or runny stool)

 Does proper socialization guarantee my puppy won’t be scared?